 Therefore, the One to whom supplication is to be made; the One from whom deliverance is to be sought; the One who is to be relied upon and worshiped is Allaah alone, the Creator.

 This is an excellent point, a tremendous and noble matter that is illustrated in this great hadeeth.
 Likewise, his saying, “None has the right to be worshiped except You …” is acknowledgement and affirmation of Allaah’s Divinity and right to be worshipped.
 It is a statement of the Shahaadah ‘Laa ilaaha illallaah’ – none has the right to be worshiped except Allaah.

 Thus, this tremendous declaration, that comes at the beginning of this hadeeth, states the purpose of the whole of creation; that for which the heavens and the earth were established and for which the Paradise and the Fire were created; the reason why the people became divided into two groups, the fortunate and the wretched-the people of Paradise and the people of the Fire.
 Those who affirm this saying are the people of Paradise and those who reject it are the people of the Fire.

 Then the scholars have clarified the fact that this saying will not be of benefit to the one who says it unless he fulfills its conditions, and these are mentioned in the Book of Allaah and in the Sunnah of His Prophet !.
 These conditions have been rendered into verse as follows:

-he fulfils them.
-Knowledge, certainty, acceptance And compliance-realise what I say And truthfulness, sincerity and love of it.
+he fulfills them.
+Knowledge, certainty, acceptance And compliance is what I say.
+And truthfulness, sincerity and love of it.
 May Allaah guide you

 to that which He loves.”